sodadata/docs/soda-cl/for-each.md

 ---
 layout: default
 title: For each checks
-description:
+description: Use a SodaCL (Beta) for each check to specify a list of checks you wish to execute on a multiple tables.
 parent: SodaCL (Beta)
 ---

 # For each checks ![beta](/assets/images/beta.png){:height="50px" width="50px" align="top"}

-You can specify a list of checks on a multiple tables.
+Use a for each check to specify a list of checks you wish to execute on a multiple tables.

 First, in your checks.yml file, specify the list of tables using `for each table T`.
 The purpose of the `T` is only to ensure that every `for each` check has a unique name.
 Next, write the checks you wish to execute against the tables.